aerugo/stina/README.md

 - Usage of online AI chat bots is prohibited.
 - There is access to API keys for language models or an Ollama instance.

-Stina operates entirely on the client side without any server dependencies.
-This makes it ideal for secure or restricted environments where resources are limited or tightly controlled.

 ## Features

-- **Zero Dependencies**: Run directly from the filesystem without any server or installations.
+- **No Build Dependencies**: Run directly from the filesystem without any server or installations.
+Stina currently relies on some libraries over CDNs, but these can be replaced with local copies if needed.
 - **API Key Support**: Connect to various language models using your own API keys.
+Currently supports Azure AI Foundry, OpenAI, and Anthropic.
 - **Ollama Integration**: Supports local language models via Ollama.
 - **Customization**: Easily modify the code or configurations without build tools.
+In environments that don't support Node.js and NPM, Stina is ideal.
 - **Multi-language Support**: Includes localization support for multiple languages.
+Currently, English and Swedish are supported.
 - **SharePoint Compatibility**: Can be served through a SharePoint server by renaming `chat.html` to `chat.aspx`.
 - **User-friendly Interface**: Clean and simple UI for seamless interaction.